joshpinto6/joshpinto6/README.md

 ### Hi there 👋
 This is a README file...
 You should always read the README...
-Otherwise it will be sad...
-And then what will we commit to fix that?
+Otherwise the README will be sad...
+And then what would we do?

 <!--
 **joshpinto6/joshpinto6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.